NikoMac10/SLink/README.txt

+This Repository contains HPC(High performance computing) project, made by Nicolas Pietro Martignon(870034) and Thomas Visentin(869438).
-This Repository contains HPC project, this was made using MinGW compiler on Windows, there may be some differences in compiling/running source files/executable on different SO with different compilers.
+This project was made using MinGW compiler on Windows, there may be some differences in compiling/running source files/executable on different SO with different compilers.

 This zipped folder contains: